Furikake Cauliflower Bites with Avocado Sauce

 • Juice of a lime

-• Inch or two of ginger root
+• Inch of fresh ginger root

 • 1 tsp honey or agave